AI-sandbox/MergeGenome/readmes/README_12_remove_snps_different_means.md

 ## Remove SNPs with different means

-The MergeGenome remove-snps-different-means command removes all the common markers (i.e., SNPs at the same CHROM, POS, REF, and ALT) between a query and reference datasets with a mean absolute difference higher than a threshold (by default, 0.1).
+The MergeGenome remove-snps-different-means command removes all the common markers (i.e., SNPs at the same CHROM, POS, REF, and ALT) between a query and reference datasets that have a mean absolute difference higher than a threshold (by default, 0.1).
+It is a fast solution to identifying and removing outlier SNPs, which might harm any analysis built on top of corrupt features.
 The query and reference with the filtered SNPs are stored in a new VCF file.

+The provided .vcf files must contain data for the same singular chromosome, and the chromosomes need to appear in the same order.

 ## Usage